djipco/webmidi/website/api/classes/Output.md

 **Returns: ** Output<br />

 **Throws**:
-  * coucou: TypeError The specified parameter is not available.
+  * TypeError The specified parameter is not available.

 ### `.destroy()`